electrified/rc2014-82c55-ide/README.md

 ## Construction tips
 * Pin 20 of both the 40 pin and 44 pin IDE connector is usually missing as a "key" and is blocked off on many cables.
 It's best to remove pin 20 from both connectors before soldering them.
 * If you're using a 2.5" and powering it from the bus, ensure you have a sufficient power supply.
 As an example, my 2.5" Seagate Momentum drive is specced to pull up to 2.5A on startup
-* If you are using the board as an IDE contoller, keep the JP1-4 in their default position of 2-3
+* If you are using the board as an IDE controller, keep the JP1-4 in their default position of 2-3
 * The cutout on the boxed IDE connectors should be towards the RC2014 bus connector in the case of the 44 pin connector, and facing the user in the case of the 40 pin connector.